glaing/mailchimp-for-woocommerce-cleanup/README.md

 Once activated, it can be accessed through Tools -> MailChimp Cleanup in the Wordpress Adminstration Area.

+Note: It may take a while for the plugin pages to load on sites that have a lot of orders.

 I built this for my site, but I have added it here as it may be useful for other WooCommerce Store Owners.